docwalter/docker/java/README.md

 Java 8 Server JRE on Debian
 ===========================

-the latest Java 8 Server JRE from Oracle.
-Based on `docwalter/debian` enhanced with
+The latest Java 8 Server JRE from Oracle on `docwalter/debian`.

 Java 8 is installed in `/opt/jdk...` with an `/opt/java` symlink.
-The `java` command is exposed as `/usr/bin/java` using `update-alternatives`.
+The `java` and other JDK commands are exposed by appending `/opt/java/bin` to `PATH`.

 ```shell
 # run as daemon